-Commerce Social Science 214 Dadiilogg Edw 3 Electives: (Choose Accounting Commerce Office Practice Psychology Shorthand Typewriting 202 216 242 202 222 232 Cost Accounting Buying and Management Secretarial Procedure Applied Psychology Shorthand Speed Advanced Typewriting 3 9 Requirements: Orie ntation 202, Physical Education 202 2
+Commerce Social Science Electives: (Choose 214 202 three) Liononicary Leononics 33

+Accounting Cost Accounting 9

+Commerce 216 Buying and Management

+Office Practice 242 Secretarial Procedure

+Psychology 202 Applied Psychology

+Shorthand 222 Shorthand Speed

+Typewriting 232 Advanced Typowriting

+Requirements: Orie ntation 202, Physical Education 202

-ENGINEERING TECHNICIAN
+ENGINEERING TECHNOLOGY

 A student who does not wish to follow the transfer Engineering program in preparation for a degree may select a sequence of engineering subjects which will give him the background for routine engineering work.
 The subjects should include English, Mathematics, Physics, Engineering Drawing, Mechanics, and Economics.
-Other subjects may be elected, depending upon each student's particular interests and abilities.
+Other subjects may be elected, depending upon each student's particular interests and

-The student who has mastered the foundamental engineering subjects is eligible for employment as a draftsman, calculator, surveyor, detailer, inspector, or layout man.
+The student who has mastered the fundamental engineering subjects is eligible for employment as a draftsman, calculator, surveyor, detailer, inspector, or layout man.
 Such preparation is also necessary for various specialists' ratings in the armed services.